Budget 2018 introduced Dividend Distribution tax on dividend from equity mutual funds.

 - When the dividend is paid, your fund NAV goes down by dividend per units plus taxes and cess.

-- The Long term capital gains arising from sale of equity fund units is taxed at 10% (from FY2019).
+- The Long term capital gain arising from the sale of equity fund units is taxed at 10% (from FY2019).
 This rule is applicable for any sale made on or after April 1, 2018.
-However, first Rs 1 lac of such gains is exempt from capital gains tax.
+However, the first Rs 1 lac of such gains is exempt from capital gains tax.
 We have seen the impact of tax on performance in an earlier post.
+In these calculations, we will assume that LTCG from other sales is in excess of Rs 1 lac so that LTCG is taxed at 10%.

 - If your taxable income excluding such long term capital gains from equity funds is less than minimum taxable income, the long term capital gains shall be reduced by such deficit amount.
-However, we have assumed that your annual income is way higher than the minimum taxable limit.
+By, dividends are not accorded this relief.
+In these calculations, we have assumed that your annual income is way higher than the minimum taxable limit.

-- In the absence of such assumption, growth option will look like an even better option.
+- In the absence of such an assumption, the growth option will look like an even better option.

 - When you are selling MF units, your redemption proceeds comprise both principal and gains.
 Tax is paid only on the gains (and not the principal amount).